Dogs in distress

 Montenegro

-Korina also recently undertook the first-ever pet dog census in Montenegro, identifying over 5,000 dogs in the municipality of Niksic.
-This provided a wealth of valuable information to inform our future priorities for campaigning and improving the well-being of individual dogs.
-As part of this project, the team microchipped 1,436 dogs, vaccinated 1146 against rabies, instigated several cases and investigations against owners suspected of animal cruelty, and provided education to many owners to improve the living conditions for dogs and cats.
+With our support, Korina undertook the first pet dog census in Montenegro.
+As part of this project, the team microchipped 1,436 dogs, vaccinated 1,146 against rabies, instigated several cases and investigations against owners suspected of animal cruelty, and educated pet owners on essential animal welfare.

-Another danger facing Montenegro’s street dogs is leishmaniasis, a deadly disease which affects around 70% of the region’s stray dog population.
+Leishmaniasis is a deadly disease which affects around 70% of the region’s street dog population.
 This horrific insect-borne disease can cause skin lesions, weight loss, vomiting, diarrhea and a prolonged, painful death.
-Due to weakened immune systems from their harsh lives on the streets, Balkan street dogs are at a high risk of succumbing to this disease.
 In June 2024, we funded crucial leishmaniasis treatments to scores of dogs in need, saving them from terrible suffering and death.

 South Africa